It is easy to write inspiring words to define an organisation’s mission – it is much harder to put those principles into practice.

 We rarely take funds from governments, businesses or institutions for our work, but rely mainly on the generosity of individual members of the public.
 One-hundred percent of our income comes from private donors giving small amounts.

 For MSF, this is the humanitarian act: to seek to relieve suffering, to seek to restore autonomy, to witness to the truth of injustice, and to insist on political responsibility...

 This means that when there is an emergency, we don’t need to wait for official funds to be released or for the media to generate interest; we can act fast to save people’s lives based on need alone.

 Our financial independence also means the aid we provide cannot be used to further any government’s political or military goals.

-Wherever we are working, we make sure that local people understand that MSF is politically neutral and will provide assistance to anyone who needs it.
-We run radio campaigns and hold meetings with everyone from government ministers to local warlords, community elders to women’s groups.
+Wherever we work, we make sure that local people understand that MSF is politically neutral and will provide assistance to anyone who needs it.